Frequently Asked Questions

-The Oaks School operates within this magnificent environment as tenant with a long term lease through 2043.
+The Oaks School operates within this magnificent environment as a tenant with a long term lease through 2043.

 Do you have Tuition Assistance and what does it include?

 The Oaks realizes that the cost of educating a child at an independent school extends beyond tuition.
-We want all families to have access to and the ability to participate all aspects of the community.
+We want all families to have access to and the ability to participate in all aspects of the community.
 When a family receives tuition assistance they also receive the following:

 Three (3) free Enrichment Classes

-Free OASIS before and after care
+Free Oasis before and after care

 One (1) Gala/Soirée Ticket at no cost